jbloomlab/phydms/docs/phydms_prog.rst

         * Specify a Newick file giving an existing tree (tip names must match sequence headers in ``alignment``).

-        * Use *nj* to build a neighbor-joining tree from the nucleotide sequences using a crude identity model to compute distances. **Trees built using this option will not be very good**, so you are suggested to use this option only to get an initial tree for further optimization via ``--infertreetopology``.
+        * Use *nj* to build a neighbor-joining tree from the nucleotide sequences using a crude identity model to compute distances.
+Trees built using this option will not be very good, so you are suggested to use this option only to get an initial tree for further optimization via ``--infertreetopology``.

         * Use *random* for a randomly chosen starting tree.
 If you use this option, you must also use ``--infertreetopology`` since a random tree makes no sense otherwise.